musk95/STEVAL_BCN002V1/README.md

 ### monitored_conditions
 >*(list)(Optional)*<br>
-The parameters that should be monitored.
+The parameters that should be monitored.<br>
 >*Default value:*<br>
-[“pressure”, “temperature”, “humidity”, “battery”]
+[“pressure”, “temperature”, “humidity”, “battery”]<br>
 >**pressure**<br>
-Pressure in mBar at the sensor’s location.
+Pressure in mBar at the sensor’s location.<br>
 >**temperature**<br>
-Temperature in C at the sensor’s location.
+Temperature in C at the sensor’s location.<br>
 >**humidity**<br>
-Humidity level in % at the sensor’s location.
+Humidity level in % at the sensor’s location.<br>
 >**battery**<br>
-Battery details (in %).
+Battery details (in %).<br>

 ### name
 >*(string)(Optional)*<br>